Article by Anna Keyter

 How Online Burnout Therapy Can Help You Recover

 If you’re feeling burned out, talking to someone can make a difference.
-Online counselling offers a safe, flexible way to work through what’s draining you.
+Here’s how online burnout therapy supports recovery: a safe space, a flexible way to work through what’s draining you.
 Imagine sitting in your favourite chair, no need to travel, just you and an online therapist who’s there to listen.
+Online burnout therapy uses CBT/mindfulness/ACT to help you work through burnout and give you goals to work towards.

 Here’s how online burnout therapy can help: